Irish Red Ale

 "I brewed this one a month or so ago.
 Half is in the keg (and on tap) and half I just bottled.
 Taste great, the SO likes it so that's good and good reviews by everyone else." - David_H

 Irish Red Ale is mild, moderately malty beer that is best known for its deep reddish copper colour.
 Closely related to English Bitters, it has an initial sweetness and a subtle roasted dryness in the finish.
 An easy-drinking pint.
-The colour comes from the small amount of highly kilned / roasted malt.
+The colour comes from the small amount of highly kilned / roasted malt, in this case Roasted Barley (500L).
 Use of hops is retrained - just enough to balance out the malt.

 Classic commercial examples include Kilkenny Irish Beer and Smithwick's Irish Ale.